mjwelchphd/pdkim/README.md

   pdkim_dkim_public_key_lookup(name)
 end
 ```
 but you can substitute your own resolver for this task, if you wish.
-If the resolver can't retrieve the public key from the domain's DNS records, it returns nil, and that causes the "pdkim_feed_finish(ctx)" call to return the signature with PDKIM_VERIFY_FAIL.
+If the resolver can't retrieve the public key from the domain's DNS records, it returns nil, and that causes the ```pdkim_feed_finish(ctx)``` call to return the signature with PDKIM_VERIFY_FAIL.

 When you call the one-line verify call (which will be explained soon), it defaults to the code above.